Provisional Patent Outline

 With a well written provisional in place you can maintain your claim of patent priority when presenting your invention idea to investors, designers, manufacturers and possible licensees.

 Professional patent agents or attorneys will help you avoid pitfalls in the patent process.
-But if you take your time and get help from a resource like Patent it Yourself, you can absolutely file a good provisional patent on your own.
+But if you take your time and get help from a book like Patent it Yourself, you can absolutely file a provisional patent on your own.
 Most inventors qualify as micro-entities and can file for just $65.
+However, patents are complicated and if you ever end up with an issued patent that pays you good royalties and that patent is being tested in a lawsuit, you'll sleep better if everything has been professionally done.

 - Thoughts on Provisional Patents from the US Patent and Trademark Office